Multiplicative vertex algebras and quantum loop algebras: Braided multiplicative vertex coalgebras

 \begin{remark} Following Varagnolo and Vasserot \cite{Varagnolo2022}, the more correct object to consider is the ($0$-shifted symplectic \cite{Pecharich2012}) dg-stack

 where one takes the derived instead of the ordinary zero locus.
-Recall from Example~\ref{ex:derived-zero-locus} that $T^*\fM$ is the classical truncation of this dg-stack, and that the two are the same iff $\mu_\alpha$ is a regular section.
+Recall from Example~\ref{ex:derived-zero-locus} that $T^*\fM$ is the classical truncation of this dg-stack, and that the two are the same if and only if $\mu_\alpha$ is a regular section.
 The combinatorial characterization \cite[Theorem 1.1]{Crawley-Boevey2001} of this condition fails in most examples of interest.
 Nonetheless, their equivariant K-groups are equal, see \S\ref{sec:dg-stuff}. \end{remark}